 Create Route

-The last thing we need to add is to create a route which will all user routing.
+The last thing we need to add is to create a route that will all user routing.
 For this application, we need to define 2 routes.
-The first route will display the contact form and send route will handle sending mail functionality.
+The first route will display the contact form and the send route will handle sending mail functionality.

 <?php